mrmikeo/QAE/README.md

-# QAE  -- Version 1.0.1
+# QAE  -- Version 1.1.1
-Qredit Always Evolving Tokens
+Qredit Always Evolving - An easy to use token system for both fungible (QAE-1) and non-fungible (QAE-2) tokens

-An API extension for the Qredit network to integrate Simple Token issuance and management
+This is a sidechain for the Qredit network to integrate Simple Token issuance and management

-This must be running on a Qredit Relay or Full node.
+This must be running on a Qredit Relay or Qredit Full node.

 Install Mongodb & Redis:  (Default settings are fine for testing)